 Due to the size the of the ITER project, companies will be part of an unprecedented supply chain offering them the prospect of commercial partnerships with significant financial benefits.

 Due to the scale and complexity of the ITER project we need to think out of the box.
 This one-of-a-kind scientific partnership will help European companies to harness innovation by acquiring new skills and broaden their expertise.

 F4E awards contracts through public procurement and grants in line with the principles of transparency, proportionality, equal treatment and non-discrimination.
-All economic operators established in the EU, Switzerland – and when specified from the rest of the world – are eligible to apply.
+All economic operators established in the EU – and when specified from the rest of the world – are eligible to apply.